buhibuhiRich/furima-39891/README.md

 ### Association
-- has_many :orders
+- has_one :orders
-- has_many :products, through: :orders
+- belongs_to :user